Jwink3101/syncrclone/docs/misc.md

 > For a remote which doesn't [move whole directoreis] it has to move each individual file which might fail and need a retry which is where the trouble starts...

 ## Locks

 syncrclone includes a locking system where a lock file is created and syncrclone won't run unless it has been removed.
 Note that this isn't a perfect system.
 Known issues are:

 * Non-syncrclone usage will not set nor respect locks
 * Race conditition possible if two sync jobs are started while the locks are being set

+Locks may be removed in future versions as they are not particularly robust.

 ## Interruptions